Scott Harrington (ice hockey): ZSC Lions

 Before making an appearance with the Gulls, Harrington was released from his tryout on October 14, 2023, and then signed a one-year contract abroad with Swiss club, ZSC Lions of the National League (NL), on October 17.
-In his lone season with the Lions, Harrington was limited through injury to just 14 regular season games.
-He returned for the playoffs, helping the club claim the Swiss championship with 2 assists through 6 appearances.
+In his lone season with the Lions, Harrington was limited through a lower-body injury to just 14 regular season games.
+He returned for the playoffs, helping the club claim the Swiss championship with two assists through six appearances.

-Springfield Thunderbirds
+AHL

-As a free agent, Harrington opted to return to North America and signed a one-year AHL contract with the St. Louis Blues primary affiliate, the Springfield Thunderbirds, on July 12, 2024.
+As a free agent, Harrington opted to return to North America and signed a one-year AHL contract with the St. Louis Blues primary AHL affiliate, the Springfield Thunderbirds, on July 12, 2024.
+He was given a PTO by the Blues, but was returned to Springfield ahead of the 2024–25 season.
+In 49 games with Springfield, he scored one goal and five points.
+The Thunderbirds qualified for the playoffs, but were knocked out the Providence Bruins in the first round.
+In three postseason games, he went scorless.